mumbereh/Awesome-Book/README.md

 # 📖 [Awesome-Books] <a name="about-project"></a>

-**[Awesome-books-pair-project]** is a project about restructuring Awesome books app code with aim of making it more organized by using modules and applying good practice of  ES6 syntax.
+**[Awesome-books-project]** is a project about restructuring Awesome books app code with aim of making it more organized by using modules and applying good practice of  ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>